pa11y/pa11y/README.md

   - `csv`: output test results as comma-separated values
   - `html`: output test results as an HTML document
   - `json`: output test results as a JSON array
+  - `markdown`: output test results as a Markdown document

 You can also write and publish your own reporters.
 Pa11y looks for reporters in the core library, your `node_modules` folder (with a naming pattern), and the current working directory.
 The first reporter found will be loaded.
 So with this command: